grarcht/Shuttle/README.md

 ## Background
 The Shuttle framework takes its name from cargo transportation in the freight industry.
 Moving and storage companies experience scenarios where large moving trucks cannot transport cargo the entire way to the destination (warehouses, houses, et cetera).
 These scenarios might occur from road restrictions, trucks being overweight from large cargo, and more.
 As a result, companies use small Shuttle vans to transport smaller cargo groups on multiple trips to deliver the entire shipment.

 After the delivery is complete, employees remove the cargo remnants from the shuttle vans and trucks.
-This clean up task is one of the last steps for the job.
+This clean-up task is one of the last steps for the job.

 The Shuttle framework takes its roots in these scenarios by: creating a smaller cargo bundle object to use in successfully delivering the data to the destination